• Skip to primary navigation

 overhead shot of rice crispy treat mix before baking

 My first attempt tasted good, but wasn't nearly gooey enough.
 I lost heart and moved onto other culinary obsessions.
 Several months later I stumbled across the love of my life (David Lebovitz)'s recipe for Triple Chocolate Scotcheroos, which are essentially rice crispy treats made (marshmallow free!) with butterscotch chips, nutella, sugar and rice syrup.
 I took a cue from David and boiled the sweeteners (I used maple instead of the sugar, which worked great) and used a combination of almond butter, coconut oil and chocolate instead of the nutella.
-The result was chewy, gooey, chocolaty crispy treats made with ingredients you can find at your local health-food co-op, a minimal amount of refined sugar, and no trans fats or gelatin.
+The result was chewy, gooey, chocolaty crispy treats made with ingredients you can find at your local co-op, a minimal amount of refined sugar, and no gelatin.
 They also happen to be gluten-free and vegan, and are quite sturdy enough to pack into a lunchbox or take on a hike, picnic, or peace rally.

 rice crispy mix in a baking tray